For your convenience, our most common customer questions are answered right here.

 A: There is a multitude of wildlife in Alaska and we commonly see Eagles, Brown Bears, Black Bears, Wolves, and other animals.

 Q: What species of fish can I catch?

 A: Depending on the time of year, you can fish for Red Salmon, Silver Salmon, Rainbow Trout, Dolly Varden, and Grayling.

 Q: Do I have to know how to fish to go on a trip:

-A: No, but Travis can teach you how if your wanting to learn fly-fishing or even just flipping for salmon.
+A: No, but Travis or one of our other guides can teach you how if your wanting to learn fly-fishing or even just flipping for salmon.